 NYSS Emerging Conductor Workshop

-Announcing the 2024 New York Session Symphony (Benjamin Niemczyk, Conductor) Conducting Workshop at Lincoln Center.
-The workshop offers emerging conductors the opportunity to conduct an orchestra for 45 minutes and receive a professional recording.
+Announcing the 2025 New York Session Symphony (Benjamin Niemczyk, Conductor) Emerging Conductor Workshop at Lincoln Center.
+The workshop offers emerging conductors the opportunity to conduct an orchestra for 40 minutes, receive instruction and a professional recording.

 Application fee: Free

-Participation fee, if selected: Special Offer of $350, originally $500 (payable upon acceptance via PayPal, Venmo or Zelle)
+Participation fee, if selected: $500 (payable upon acceptance via PayPal, Venmo or Zelle.
+Applicable transaction fees will be added)

-Auditor fee (observation only): $100 (payable via PayPal, Venmo or Zelle)
+Auditor fee (observation only): $100 (payable via PayPal, Venmo or Zelle.
+Applicable transaction fees will be added)

 See our selected conductors from last year here.